Ibrahim-2003/MyTourney/notes.md

     //Not essential for MVP
-    -> Add status to tourneys (in-progress, listing, concluded) -> Add scheduling conflict errors
+    -> Add status to tourneys (in-progress, listing, concluded) -> Add redundant checks for the matches (check query string is in database before starting match to combat potential exploits)
+    -> Add scheduling conflict errors
     -> Add feature to allow team captain to hand the captain role to another team member -> Setup history page for players